Obba Babatundé On Working With The ‘Get Empowered!’ Team, Sammy Davis Jr., Favorite Roles, And What’s Ahead

 How did you get involved with the Get Empowered! team?

-Obba Babatundé: I’m always looking to align myself with that which unifies us as the human race, and after experiencing one Get Empowered event, I contacted Emi Gettleman and asked if there was some way that I could participate in helping further the work of the organization.
+Obba Babatundé: I’m always looking to align myself with that which unifies us as the human race, and after experiencing one Get Empowered event, I contacted Emi Gittleman and asked if there was some way that I could participate in helping further the work of the organization.

 What about this organization attracts you the most?